-Credit risk corresponds to the risk of losses arising from the inability of the Company's customers, issuers or other counterparties to meet their financial commitments.
-It mainly arises by the Company's deposits in credit and financial institutions and by assets held from debtors or prepayments made.
+Credit risk corresponds to the risk of losses arising from the inability of the Company's customers, Banks or other counterparties to meet their financial commitments.
+It mainly arises from the Company's deposits in credit and financial institutions and by assets held in the form of debtors or prepayments made.